bbiswal333/bulletinboard/Security/Exercise_24_Part2_Administrate_Authorization.md

 In this exercise you will use the SAP CP Cockpit to maintain authorizations for your application and assign them to you or to other members of your Subaccount (cloud foundry organization).

+## Prerequisite
+Continue with your solution of the last exercise.
+If this does not work, you can checkout the branch [solution-24-Make-App-Secure](https://github.com/SAP/cloud-bulletinboard-ads/tree/solution-24-Make-App-Secure).

 ## Step: Administrate Authorizations for your Business Application
 To administrate authorizations for your business application, perform the following steps: